What is NCCPF

 In 1985, Pat Murray, AIFD, went to the Texas State Florists Association convention, where a Texas Certified florist class was being held to observe how it was operated.
 The NCSFA decided to follow the same course of study and bought the textbooks from the TSFA.
 The first class was held September 28th, 1986 at Quail Roost Conference center in Person County wtih Jim Johnson from Texas A&M teaching the design portion.
 Later in the year, the class on shop operation was taught by Richard Milteer.
 The co-chairs of the first NCCPF school were Jerry Wadsworth and Pat Murray.

-INSTRUCTIONS AND PROCEDURES: To complete the school, the nine online classes on shop operation and the three hands-on classes are required.
+INSTRUCTIONS AND PROCEDURES: To complete the school and earn your NCCPF Certification, the nine online classes on shop operation and the three hands-on classes are required.
 The online classes can be taken at any time before or after you have attended the hands-on classes.
-Once all 12 classes have been taken and passed, a final examination will be given.
+Once all 12 classes have been taken and passed, a final examination administered by a qualified professional will be given.
 Once you pass the Final examination, you will receive your NC Professional Florist Certification recognized by the NC State Florists Association.